What is Phobos Ransomware?

 Phobos Ransomware execution process

-The execution process of the Phobos ransomware is relatively typical for this type of malware.
+The execution process of the Phobos ransomware is relatively typical for this type of malware such as Troldesh.
 The executable file makes its way into an infected system and runs, then the main malicious activity begins.
 After the start of execution, the Ransomware deletes shadow copies.
 Interestingly though, as soon as it encrypts all targeted files, Phobos pops up a ransom note on the desktop, which is the ransomware executable file itself.

 Phobos Ransomware distribution